 Noble L. Prentis, in his History of Kansas, said Padilla was killed by the Quivirans “because he had left them and was on his way to spread religion to other tribes.
 Padilla ordered the few who were with him to escape, and kneeling, met the savage attack.
 Friendly Indians piled stones about his grave, making a crude monument, which stands, crowning the summit of a hill near Council Grove.”

-The monument mentioned by Prentis is about 10 feet high, 6 feet square at the base, and is constructed of loose, undressed stones.
-Father Padilla met his death in the fall of 1542, so that for more than three and a half centuries this rude structure, erected by the hands of uncivilized admirers, stood as a silent witness to the fate of the first Christian martyr in Kansas.
+The monument mentioned by Prentis is about ten feet high, six feet square at the base, and is constructed of loose, undressed stones.
+Father Padilla met his death in the fall of 1542 so that for over three and a half centuries, this rude structure, erected by uncivilized admirers, stood as a silent witness to the fate of the first Christian martyr in Kansas.
 The monument is located about 1.5 miles southwest of Council Grove.
 Another monument to Father Padilla was erected in the city park at Herington, Kansas, in 1904.
-It too continues to stand.
+It, too, continues to stand.